Carly Schnitzler

 Carly Schnitzler joined the University Writing Program as a Lecturer in 2023.
 Her teaching and research center on digital rhetoric, creative computation, and the public humanities.

-Before coming to Hopkins, Carly taught writing and literature courses at UNC-Chapel Hill, where she received a variety of teaching awards in addition to her Ph.D.
+Before coming to Hopkins, Carly taught writing and literature courses at UNC-Chapel Hill, where she received her Ph.D.
 Her courses are oriented around digital and public humanities projects and she encourages collaboration, play, and thoughtful revision in (and outside) of the classroom.

 • Reintroduction to Writing: Digital Doppelgangers